leejoonli/code-every-day/log.md

 ## Thoughts

 Redid the JS sets implementation from the GA lecture/homework.
 Able to get through it, the last method confused me since the test was coming out failed.
 Had to do with the order of the set returned.
 Wrote a better two sum solution using a set.
 Don't know why I was trying to create a nested for loop and use a set at the same time the first time around.

+# Day 111 (5/30/2022)

+## Hash Tables

+Did some review on hash table lecture again.

+## Thoughts

+Looked over the code for recreating a hash table and was reminded of an array method I forgot about (Array.fill()).
+Used linked lists inside an array.
+OOP is pretty much the cornerstone in data structures in general.
+I think time complexity is (O(n + 1) so it rounds to O(n) since we only care about the general complexity and not the specifics?).